 Machinery and moving equipment is a vital element in all areas of modern automated industry, but what happens when the atmosphere in the working environment is potentially explosive?

 All motion control creates friction and, with sufficient magnitude, could provide a source of heat or ignition.
 A simple switch could be viewed as a potential ignition source.
 Therefore, machinery and equipment OEMs must use motion control components that are tested, rated, and certified for safe use.

-Explosive atmospheres in the workplace can be caused by flammable gases, mists or vapours, or by combustible dusts.
+Explosive atmospheres in the workplace can be caused by flammable gases, mists or vapours, or by combustible dust.
 If there is enough of the substance, mixed with air, then all it needs is a source of ignition to cause an explosion.

 ATEX (derived from the French term ATmospheres EXplosive) is the name commonly given to the European directives for controlling equipment designated for operation in explosive atmospheres.

 The directives state that employers have a duty to eliminate or control the risks from explosive atmospheres in the workplace.
-Areas where hazardous explosive atmospheres may occur must be classified into zones.
-The classification given to a particular zone, and its size and location, depends on the likelihood of an explosive atmosphere occurring and its persistence if it does.
+Areas, where hazardous explosive atmospheres may occur, must be classified into zones.
+The classification is given to a particular zone, and its size and location, depends on the likelihood of an explosive atmosphere occurring and its persistence if it does.

 Present continuously or for long periods (Gas Zone 0)